 Driven Pile Foundation

-Driven piles are similar to bored piles because they are constructed using concrete.
+Driven foundations are similar to bored piles because they are constructed using concrete.
 The difference is that these piles have either a permanent or temporary metal casing that is removed after the concrete has hardened and cured.
 They are called driven piles because they are either driven, vibrated, or jacked into the ground.
 These piles can be constructed in place or prefabricated in a factory and transported to the site.
 Typically, they are used in offshore applications where the soil is extremely loose or prone to squeezing.

 Driven Pile Pros